Alliedium/awesome-terraform/01-proxmox-vm-provisioning-basics/README.md

   example, you might define a local variable to hold the IP address range for your network so that you can use it in multiple places within your code.

+  *Please note that naming the main file as `main.tf` is just a convention!*

 ## Configuration formatting and validation
 Terraform comes with a built-in configuration formatting tool which can